 - KEEP YOUR HEAD LEVEL

-- AVOID PROLONGED SITTING AND TAKE FREQUENT BREAKS WHILE WORKING AND DOING OTHER ACTIVITES (COMPUTER WORK, PHONE CALLS, READING ETC).
+- AVOID PROLONGED SITTING AND TAKE FREQUENT BREAKS WHILE WORKING AND DOING OTHER ACTIVITIES (COMPUTER WORK, PHONE CALLS, READING ETC).

 - WHILE DRIVING, ADJUST YOUR SEAT AND HEAD REST TO SUPPORT YOUR HEAD AND NECK